jspsych/jsPsych/docs/plugins/jspsych-video-button-response.md

 Name | Type | Value
 -----|------|------
 button_pressed | numeric | Indicates which button the subject pressed.
 The first button in the `choices` array is 0, the second is 1, and so on. rt | numeric | The response time in milliseconds for the subject to make a response.
-The time is measured from when the stimulus first appears on the screen until the subject's response. stimulus | string | JSON encoding of the `stimulus` array.
+The time is measured from when the stimulus first appears on the screen until the subject's response. stimulus | array | The `stimulus` array.
+This will be encoded as a JSON string when data is saved using the `.json()` or `.csv()` functions.

 ## Example